-As a retrospective facilitator and leader, one issue you will face time and again is keeping the conversation focused.
-Even if you use a consensus-based facilitation technique like dot voting to enable the group to pick the topic(s) that they want to discuss, people have a tendency to “go down rabbit holes” or start talking about other things.
+As a retrospective facilitator, one issue you'll face time and again is keeping the conversation focused.
+Even if you use a consensus-based retrospective voting technique (like dot voting) to enable the group to pick the topic(s) that they want to discuss, agile teams still have a tendency to “go down rabbit holes” or start talking about other things.

 So what do you do?

-But.
-Be careful!
-Many new facilitators make a classic mistake with time boxing: they enforce the timebox as a rule.
-In other words, at the end of the timebox, they tell the team: “time’s up! let’s move on to the next topic!”
-If the team is in the middle of a good discussion, this can not only be distracting, it can derail the flow of the conversation.
+But be careful!
+Many new facilitators make a classic mistake with timeboxing: they enforce the timebox as a rule.
+In other words, at the end of the timebox, they tell the team: “Time’s up!
+Let’s move on to the next topic!”
+But if the team is in the middle of a good discussion, this can not only be distracting, it can derail the flow of the retrospective.

-So, if you aren’t supposed to enforce the timebox, what should you do when the timebox is up and the group is still talking?
+So, if you aren’t supposed to enforce the timebox, what should you do when the allotted unit of time is up and the team is still talking?

-Once everyone has roman voted, take a look around the room.
-If there is interest in continuing the conversation, reset the timebox for a slightly shorter duration (if the initial timebox was 10 minutes, try 7 minutes next time.
+An example: let's say you're holding a sprint retrospective, and your scrum team is discussing what went well in your last sprint.
+If the team is interested in continuing this conversation, reset the timebox for a slightly shorter duration.
+So, if the initial timebox was 10 minutes, try 7 minutes next time.
 If the initial timebox was 5 minutes, try 3 minutes next time.
-And so on).
+And so on.

-What’s neat about roman voting is that it can happen in the flow of the conversation.
-Once the group understands how roman voting works, there’s no need to interrupt the discussion.
+What’s neat about this retrospective voting technique is that it can happen in the flow of the conversation.
+Once the group understands how roman voting works, there will be no need to interrupt the discussion of your sprint retrospectives or daily standups.
 The group will learn to roman vote while the conversation is happening!